 "It is simply amazing what can be achieved when people are used to succeeding and truly believe that there is huge opportunity in front of them.
 It is a great joy to help develop that belief in others and witness the progress that results.
 When this belief is applied not only to work and business, but to daily life - that is when I have been most successful."

 Nat is a business leader, author, and champion of great problem-solving.
 He helps smart people make radically better decisions and all his activities and interests are tied to this mission.
-Nat helped found and run Stroud international and is the author of two books.
+Nat helped found and was the CEO of Stroud international and is the author of two books.
 Wedged is a look into some of the drivers behind political dysfunction in the US and Stop Guessing explores the behaviors of great problem-solvers.

 Nat's upbringing ingrained an intense drive to help people develop an Abundant Thinking mindset, understanding that more is always possible.
 Nat was born and raised in Hong Kong, during a period of immense growth in social mobility, influenced by not only dreamers but also by those looking to push educational and professional boundaries.
 His father, a professor of material science, taught him about problem-solving at a young age by taking him around the city and helping him to explore what was broken and why.